clabra/DataScience/courses/coursera/Mining Massive Datasets/theory/Week 4 Recomemender systems And SVD.md

 #### User profile
 ```
-The (weighted) average of items rated by user i1,...,in.
+User profile =  the (weighted) average of item profiles
 A variant is normalize weightings using average rating of user
 ```

 More sophisticated aggregations are possible